 There is an invisible thread that passes through everything.
 All things move quietly through that center balance.
 That is what the ancient Buddhists call Tao.
 It is really there.
 It is there in your relationships, in your diet, in the energy of all things.
 You will get there in time, training as we do—unconsciously, effortlessly.
 For now, we have our anchors to keep center.

 The extremes create their opposites.
-Find the balance in the center and you will live in harmony.Opinions expressed here by Contributors are their own.
+Find the balance in the center and you will live in harmony.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.